tydeno/Ploto/README.md

 ```
 {
+    "PlotterName": "SirNotPlotAlot",    | The Name of your plotter
     "EnableAlerts": "false",            | Enable JobSpawned Alerts (Webhook config in PlotoAlertsConfig.json)
     "ChiaWindowStyle": "hidden",        | Determines Window Style of chia.exe (Allowed Values: normal, hidden, maximized, minimized)
+    "PathToPloto": "C:/Users/Tydeno/Desktop/Ploto/Ploto.psm1", | Absolute path to the module as the background jobs needs to load it again

     "DiskConfig": [
       {
         "TempDriveDenom": "plot",      | The common denominator for all your TempDrives
 	"Temp2Denom": "t2",	       | The common denominator for all your Temp2Drives
         "OutDriveDenom": "out",        | The common denominator for all your OutDrives
-	"EnableT2": "true"             | Determines if Ploto uses Temp2 drives.
+	"EnableT2": "true",            | Determines if Ploto uses Temp2 drives.
 Must be set to true along with temp2denom defined
+	"DenomForOutDrivesToReplotForPools": "replot" | The common denominator for all your Drives with final plots you want to replot
       }
     ],

     "JobConfig": [
         {
+	  "KSizeToPlot": "32",
+          "ReplotForPool": "true",                    | If enabled, ReplotWatchDog will be started and all Jobs will use the drives defined by replotdrivedenom as OutDrives
 	  "IntervallToCheckInMinutes": "5",   	      | Defines the time Ploto waits between each iteration to check for available tempd drives again
     	  "InputAmountToSpawn": "100",                | Amount of jobs maximal to be spawned in this launch of ploto
           "WaitTimeBetweenPlotOnSeparateDisks": "15", | Wait time in minutes Ploto waits until a new job on another disk is spawned